Line of Action Drawing

 Line of action is a way of approaching figure drawing that focuses on movement rather than accuracy.
 It's an abstract line that describes how a figure moves through space, how it bends, leans, twists, or carries weight.

 This line isn't meant to outline the body or describe anatomy.
-Its purpose is simpler: to capture the overall flow of the pose.
+Its purpose is simpler.
+To capture the overall flow of the pose.

 Because it's interpretive, there is no single correct line of action.
 Two artists can draw from the same pose and arrive at very different solutions.
 Both can be valid.